-- 3.2.1 All grading shall strive for blended, smooth transitions at the top and bottom of slopes thus mimicking the natural topography. - 3.2.2 No cut or fill slope shall exceed 8' in height unless it can be demonstrated that a large cut or fill actually minimizes site disturbance. - 3.2.3 All Builders are required to install erosion control devices prior to any construction.
+- 3.2.1 All grading shall strive for blended, smooth transitions at the top and bottom of slopes thus mimicking the natural topography. - 3.2.2 No cut or fill slope shall exceed 4 feet (4') in height unless it can be demonstrated that a large cut or fill actually minimizes site disturbance. - 3.2.3 All Builders are required to install erosion control devices prior to any construction.
 At a minimum these will consist of wire backed silt fences, diversions berms and settlement basins.
-Additional erosion control measures may be required and performed by the contractors using BMPs.
-All protected areas (as noted on the approved plans), adjacent properties, and community facilities (such as roadways and roadside drainages) must be protected from any site run-off directly caused by construction activity. - 3.2.4 Lots shall be graded in such a manner so as not to block or alter any natural or manmade swales, ditches or drainage structures. - 3.2.5 Double silt fences will be required by the ACC for Lots adjacent to all streams and Lake Ravenel, The Cullasaja River, and all lots with a steep slope, and as otherwise required by the ACC. - 3.2.6 Full compliance of all local, state, and federal standards for the installation of proper drainage is required.
+Additional erosion control measures may be required and performed by the contractors such as catch basins and erosion ditches.
+All protected areas (as noted on the approved plans), adjacent properties, and community facilities (such as roadways and roadside drainages) must be protected from any site run-off directly caused by construction activity. - 3.2.4 Lots shall be graded in such a manner so as not to block or alter any natural or manmade swales, ditches or drainage structures. - 3.2.5 Double silt fences will be required by the ACC for Lots adjacent to all streams and Lake Ravenel, The Cullasaja River, and all lots with a steep slope of a grade of 45 degrees or greater. - 3.2.6 Full compliance of all local, state, and federal standards for the installation of proper drainage is required.